AlchlcDvl/TownOfUsReworked/README.md

 **Origin**: Town Of Us

-**Stalk** (Round, Limited): The Chameleon can go invisible to stalk players and see what they do when no one is around.
+The Chameleon can go invisible to stalk players and see what they do when no one is around.

 <br>